 How to Plant:

 Sow marigold seed directly in the ground and cover with about 1/4 inch of soil.
 Water thoroughly.
-Thin to 8-18 inches apart after they have sprouted.
-Marigolds can also be started early indoors for transplanting outdoors about six to eight weeks before the last frost date (see Starting Annual Flowers Indoors).
+Thin to 8-18 inches apart after seedlings have sprouted.
+Marigolds can also be started early indoors under grow lights for transplanting outdoors about six to eight weeks before the last frost date (see Starting Annual Flowers Indoors).

-Once established and healthy, marigolds will continue growing easily even if left unattended.
-Water to keep the soil moist but not wet.
+Once established and healthy, marigolds will continue growing easily, even if left unattended.
+Water to keep the soil moist.

-Provide nutrients monthly with a flowering fertilizer once they have begun blooming.
-Pinch off the spent blooms to extend the flowering season.
-Mulch, if desired, to prevent weeds and improve aesthetics.
-They will not survive a hard frost or freeze.
+Provide nutrients monthly with a bud and bloom booster once plants have started flowering.
+Pinch off the spent blossoms to extend the flowering season.
+Mulch to prevent weeds, conserve moisture and improve aesthetics.
+Marigolds will not survive a hard frost or freeze.

 Insects and Disease: